Animal Friends Blog

 It can be a good idea to keep the tick for identification should your dog become ill within the following weeks after the bite.
 To do this pop the tick – along with a piece of paper with the date written on it – into a sealed plastic bag and store it in the freezer.
 This will help your vet to identify the tick responsible for the bite and help them to make to an accurate diagnosis.

-Dogs love to explore when out and about and it can be easy for them to accidentally startle an Adder or go rummaging through long grass and get latched onto by ticks.
-The only thing we can do as dog owners is be aware of these potential dangers and try to exercise vigilance when out with our beloved canines.
+Dogs love to explore when out and about and it can be easy for them to accidentally startle an adder or go rummaging through long grass and get latched onto by ticks.
+This shouldn’t stop you or your dog from exploring the great outdoors, it’s important as dog owners to be aware of these potential dangers and how to react if the worst happens.